filmhubhq/filmhubhq.github.io/jobs/_posts/2019-05-10-video-and-support-tech.md

 Filmhub takes the entire film distribution process online.
 For that, we're building web, mobile and TV applications in the cloud, using latest cutting-edge technologies for cloud services, frontend, video processing, and machine learning.

-Filmhub is a fast growing tech startup in Santa Monica's _Silicon Beach_, well funded by Silicon Valley investors, and co-founded by a Hollywood veteran (_Pirates of the Caribbean_).
+Filmhub is well funded by Silicon Valley investors, and co-founded by a Hollywood veteran (_Pirates of the Caribbean_).
 We offer the perks of the big guys without the corporate feel.
-Join our great team.

-### Benefits

-- Competitive Pay
-- Flexible hours
-- Unlimited vacation
-- Visa sponsor
-- Relocation
-- Remote possible
-- Free choice of MacBook or Linux laptop
-- Unlimited book budget
-- Unlimited training classes
-- Silicon Beach location
-- Free weekly team lunch
-- Work on high visibility projects
-- Opportunity to grow
+While we acknowledge film has a home in Los Angeles, we're a remote first team and believe you can work from wherever.

 [Apply](https://intercom.help/filmhub){: .btn .btn-primary .contact-us}